TomGroombridge/interactive-comments-section-project/README.md

-# Getting Started with Create React App
+# Interactive Comments Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).
+This project is focussed on making sure we understand how to use state, props, unit/integration tests, responsive design, valitdaion, Javascript objects and React patterns

 ## Available Scripts

-In the project directory, you can run:
+To run this project make sure you start by running `npm install` to install the dependencies.

+Then when you are ready you can use the script below to get going...

 ### `npm start`